Yoav666s/dnd-wiki/collections/_monsters/basic-rules/wereboar-boar.md

   **Relentless (1/short rest).** If the wereboar takes 14 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.
 actions: |
   **Tusks.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) slashing damage.
 If the target is a humanoid, it must succeed on a DC 12 Constitution saving throw or be cursed with wereboar lycanthropy.
+reactions: ""
 excerpt: "Medium Humanoid, Neutral Evil"
 source: "Basic Rules"
 ---